pot4e/Nodes/Viper/phase2/README.md

 ### Change for 26656

-Open the file `~/.roller/rollapp/config/config.toml` and find if there are any port number 26656, please change to any port.
+Open the file `~/.roller/rollapp/config/config.toml` and find if there are any port number 26656, please change to any port. please, enter a port number greater than 65536

 ```bash
 nano ~/.roller/rollapp/config/config.toml